devhsoj/awsum/README.md

 Basic app deployment w/ load-balancing (Amazon Linux example):

-**Note:** awsum does not modify any non-awsum related resources to prevent breaking existing infrastructure.
+**Note:** awsum does not modify any non-related resources to prevent breaking existing infrastructure.
 **Note 2:** This is actually an exact replica of the demo deployment done by awsum (on two t2.nano instances) [NGINX Demo](https://awsum.levelshatter.com/).

 ```shell